Leaked 'Pandora' records show how the powerful shield assets

 Oxfam International, a British consortium of charities, applauded the Pandora Papers for exposing brazen examples of greed that deprived countries of tax revenue that could be used to finance programs and projects for the greater good.

 "This is where our missing hospitals are," Oxfam said in a statement.
-"This is where the pay-packets sit of all the extra teachers and firefighters and public servants we need.
-Whenever a politician or business leader claims there is `no money' to pay for climate damage and innovation, for more and better jobs, for a fair post-COVID recovery, for more overseas aid, they know where to look."
+"This is where the pay-packets sit of all the extra teachers and firefighters and public servants we need."

+The European Commission, the 27-nation European Union's executive arm, said in response to the revelations that it is preparing new legislative proposals to enhance tax transparency and reinforce the fight against tax evasion.

 The Pandora Papers are a follow-up to a similar project released in 2016 called the "Panama Papers" compiled by the same journalistic group.

-The latest bombshell is even more expansive, relying on nearly 3 terabytes of data -- the equivalent of roughly 750,000 photos on a smartphone -- leaked from 14 different service providers doing business in 38 different jurisdictions in the world.
-The records date back to the 1970s, but most of the files span from 1996 to 2020.
+The latest bombshell is even more expansive, relying on data leaked from 14 different service providers doing business in 38 different jurisdictions.
+The records date back to the 1970s, but most are from 1996 to 2020.

-In contrast, the Panama Papers culled through 2.6 terabytes of data leaked by one now-defunct law firm called Mossack Fonseca that was located in the country that inspired that project's nickname.
+Sen. Sherrod Brown, an Ohio Democrat who heads the Senate Banking Committee, decried "these gross abuses of our legal and tax system" which he said "enable criminals and fuel global inequality by allowing wealthy elites to avoid paying their fair share while working families are forced to make up the difference."

-The investigation found advisers helped Abdullah, the king of Jordan, set up at least three dozen shell companies from 1995 to 2017, helping the monarch buy 14 homes worth more than US$106 million in the U.S. and the U.K. One was a $23 million California ocean-view property bought in 2017 through a British Virgin Islands company.
-The advisers were identified as an English accountant in Switzerland and lawyers in the British Virgin Islands.
+The investigation found advisers helped Abdullah set up at least three dozen shell companies from 1995 to 2017, helping the Jordanian monarch buy 14 homes worth more than $106 million in the U.S. and the U.K. One was a US$23 million California ocean-view property bought in 2017 through a British Virgin Islands company.

 Abdullah denied any impropriety in a comment Monday by the Royal Palace, citing security needs for keeping the transactions quiet and saying no public funds were used.

-The details are an embarrassing blow to Abdullah, whose government was engulfed in scandal this year when his half brother, former Crown Prince Hamzah, accused the "ruling system" of corruption and incompetence.
-The king claimed he was the victim of a "malicious plot," placed his half brother under house arrest and put two former close aides on trial.

 U.K attorneys for Abdullah said he isn't required to pay taxes under his country's law and hasn't misused public funds.
-The attorneys also said most of the companies and properties are not connected to the king or no longer exist, though they declined to provide details.
+They said most of the companies and properties are not connected to the king or no longer exist, though they declined to provide details.

-The Blairs and the al-Zayanis both said they didn't initially know the other party was involved in the deal, the probe found.
 Cherie Blair said her husband wasn't involved in the purchase, which she said was meant to bring "the company and the building back into the U.K. tax and regulatory regime."
-She also said she did not want to own a British Virgin Islands company and that the "seller for their own purposes only wanted to sell the company," which is now closed.
+She also said that the "seller for their own purposes only wanted to sell the company," which is now closed.

 A lawyer for the al-Zayanis said they complied with U.K. laws.

-The consortium of journalists revealed Putin's image-maker and chief executive of Russia's leading TV station, Konstantin Ernst, got a discount to buy and develop Soviet-era cinemas and surrounding property in Moscow after he directed the 2014 Winter Olympics in Sochi.
-Ernst told the organization the deal wasn't secret and denied suggestions he was given special treatment.
+The report revealed Putin's image-maker and chief executive of Russia's leading TV station, Konstantin Ernst, got a discount to buy and develop Soviet-era cinemas and surrounding property in Moscow after he directed the 2014 Winter Olympics in Sochi.
+Ernst said the deal wasn't secret and denied suggestions he was given special treatment.

 In 2009, Babis, the Czech prime minister, put $22 million into shell companies to buy a chateau property in a hilltop village in Mougins, France, near Cannes, the investigation found.
 The shell companies and the chateau were not disclosed in Babis' required asset declarations, according to documents obtained by the journalism group's Czech partner, Investigace.cz.

-"It's nasty, false accusations that are meant to influence the election.
-That's all," he said.

-The Czech police's organized crime unit said it would launch an investigation into the report.
+The Czech police's organized crime unit said it would launch an investigation.

+Montenegro's President Milo Djukanovic faced calls to resign after the local Montenegrin Network for the Affirmation of the Non-Governmental Sector alleged he and his son established a trust to conceal their wealth behind a complicated network of companies.
+His office denied the report.

 ------

 Liedtke reported from San Ramon, California, and Mattise reported from Nashville, Tennessee.
-Associated Press writers Karel Janicek in the Czech Republic, Frank Jordans in Berlin, Josef Federman in Jerusalem, John Rice in Mexico City, Kathy Gannon in Islamabad, Pakistan, and Felicia Fonseca in Phoenix contributed to this report.
+Associated Press writers Paul Wiseman and Marcy Gordon in Washington, Barry Hatton in Lisbon, Portugal; Karel Janicek in the Czech Republic; Frank Jordans in Berlin; Josef Federman in Jerusalem; John Rice in Mexico City, Kathy Gannon in Islamabad, Pakistan, and Felicia Fonseca in Phoenix contributed to this report.